 *Unless otherwise noted, workshops run 45 to 1 hour in length.
+Outlines available upon request.

 *This topic can be done as a two-hour interactive workshop or as a one-hour informative workshop.
-While targeted at beginning aspiring authors, anyone can benefit from participating.

 Picking the Write Fight – Many readers skim over or skip through fight scenes when they come across them in stories.
 Why?
 Because they are boring and readers can skip over them without missing anything important to the story.
 In “Picking the Write Fight”, you’ll learn the two purposes of a fight scene, what to include and exclude, and technical writing tips.
 By the end of the one hour workshop, you will have the tools needed to write fight scenes which grab your reader by the collar and won’t let them go.
-This workshop is targeted for authors of all levels.

 Editing Your Story – Completing a rough draft is exhilarating until you’ve realized what comes next.
 Editing your work well is necessary to impress a publisher and your readers.
 In this workshop, you’ll be introduced to the various layers of editing and given checklists for each.